deepgram/web-next/content/blog/posts/what-does-the-ai-dystopia-look-like-ai-show-2/index.md

 **Susan:** As you're in the car, you're sitting here.
 You're buying stuff.

 **Susan:** As you're in your car, you're looking around over there, and a little advertisement pops up.
-It's like, "You can also have this flowerpot for $9.99\.
+It's like, "You can also have this flowerpot for $9.99.
 Just press here."
 It sees your eyes, and there you go.
 The attention economy.

 **Scott:** Well, have you ever seen the show Black Mirror?

 ![mirror](https://res.cloudinary.com/deepgram/image/upload/v1661976813/blog/what-does-the-ai-dystopia-look-like-ai-show-2/download-1.jpg)

-_"Fifteen Million Merits" Series 1, episode 2 of Black Mirror._
+*"Fifteen Million Merits" Series 1, episode 2 of Black Mirror.*

 **Susan:** First of all, if you see the first episode...
 Go to the second or third episode.
 The first one will just...